-Academic Development Advisers provide the following services to students:
+Academic Development Advisers provide a number of services to students.

 We offer face-to-face, video and telephone appointments to work collaboratively with students and explore their choices, overcome challenges, problem solve and assist them in creating a plan to move forward.

-These two programs have been set up to enable students who have experienced difficulties in their studies to reconnect with their education and training, become focused about finishing their courses and progress into ‘good standing’ in terms of their academic status.
+The Back on Track program is designed to enable students who have experienced difficulties in their studies to reconnect with their education and training, become focused about finishing their course, and progress into ‘good standing’ in terms of their academic status.

-Importantly, these programs get students ‘back on track’ by helping them to develop strong and sustainable academic foundations that will help with positive study pathways and full participation in their courses.
+The aim is to get you ‘back on track’ by helping you to develop strong and sustainable academic foundations that will help with positive study pathways and full participation in your course.

-Back on Track sessions will be on campus each week for Semester 2, 2021.
-These sessions are designed for discussion, connection with peers and support from Academic Development Advisers.
+Back on Track sessions are held on campus every week of semester from Monday to Thursday.
+These sessions are designed for discussion, connection with peers, and support from Academic Development Advisers.

 Book an appointment

-Contact the Academic Development Adviser for your area of study to book an appointment.
+Need to chat?
+Contact the Academic Development Adviser team on email@example.com to make an appointment.

-If you need help enrolling in units or planning/changing your course structure, check out our enrolment page.
+Note: Academic Development Advisers aren’t able to assist you with enrolments.
+If you need help enrolling in units or planning/changing your course structure, check out the enrolment page.